model-checking/kani/rfc/src/intro.md

    4. Add lots of tests.
 5. Stabilization.
    1. Propose to stabilize the feature when feature is well tested and UX has received positive feedback.
-   2. Create a new PR that removes the `--enable-unstable` guard and that marks the RFC status as "STABLE".
+   2. Create a new PR that removes the `-Z <FEATURE_ID>` guard and that marks the RFC status as "STABLE".
       1. Make sure the RFC reflects the final implementation and user experience.
    3. In some cases, we might decide not to incorporate a feature (E.g.: performance degradation, bad user experience, better alternative).